A College Degree Can Pave the Way to a Rewarding Career

 The above numbers demonstrate that college graduates command higher salaries, but why exactly is this the case?
 College graduates earn more for the following reasons:

-- Skills for a new economy: College graduates are equipped for today's changing marketplace and improving technology.
+- Skills for a new economy: College graduates are equipped for changing marketplace and improving technology.
 They are lifelong learners that employers trust to stay on top of trends and fully understand their industry.

 - Career advancement: Employers desire college graduates for a variety of reasons: